 You cannot create a new lot by moving your property line.

-You need a land use plat permit to move your property line, or to create a new lot.
+You need a lot boundary adjustment to move your property line, or to create a new lot.

-You need to show us that moving your property line will still maintain two lots which conform to our Seattle Municipal Code (SMC) and our building codes.
+You need to show us that moving your property line will still maintain lots which conform to our land use rules in the Seattle Municipal Code (SMC) and our building codes.

 If your property is in a single-family zone (SF5000, SF7200, or SF9600), you need to follow the rules below.
+For complete requirements, consult the land use code (SMC 23.44).
 If your lot is in another land use zone, we may have different rules for you to follow; consult our land use code or ask our land use planners.

 Minimum lot size.
 Your single-family lot must be at least 5,000, 7,200, or 9,600 square feet depending on which single-family zone your house is in.